ASEAN-Motor-Club/motortown-server-flake/README.md

 ## Bootstraping

-Before you can run this service successfully, you must first run `motortown-update` using the user that you have specified.
-You must export `STEAM_USERNAME` and `STEAM_PASSWORD` environment variables.
-This will run steamcmd to install the dedicated server.
-If you have enabled mods, this step will also install UE4SS and the mods.

-You also have to run `steam` at least once before the dedicated server can launch successfully.
+Before you can run this service successfully, you have to run `steam` at least once under the `user` you provided, in order for the dedicated server to launch successfully.

-This process can be automated using a oneshot systemd service, which is left as an exercise for the reader.

 ## Updating the Dedicated Server